Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 Pro tip

-7. Phase 4: Testing & Quality Assurance
+8. Phase 4: Testing & quality assurance

 Testing ensures the software behaves as expected and is safe to release.
 It’s more than “clicking around the app”.
+Strong SDLCs use a testing strategy, not random testing.

 Common types of testing:

-8. Phase 5: Deployment & Release
+9. Phase 5: Deployment & release

 Deployment is how your software moves from development to a place where real users can access it.
+A well-run SDLC makes deployment repeatable and boring — which is a compliment.

 Key considerations include: